thirtybees/thirtybees/docs/readme_en.txt

 INSTALLATION
 ============

-Simply go to your PrestaShop web directory and use installer :-)
+Simply go to your thirty bees web directory and use installer :-)

 If you have any PHP error, perhaps you don't have PHP5 or you need to activate it on your web host.
 Please go to our forum to find pre-installation settings (PHP 5, htaccess) for certain hosting services (1&1, Free, Lycos, OVH, Infomaniak, Amen, GoDaddy, etc).